kunleaduwo/Morgan-Electronics-IMS/README.md

-# Morgan-Electronics-IMS
+# Morgan-Electronics
 A Stock Management & Sales Tracking System

 <hr>
 <h2>Project Overview</h2>

 <p>
-This project is a web-based Inventory Management System developed for Morgan Electronics Ltd, a company specializing in the sale of a wide range of electronic products.
+This project is a web-based Stock Management & Sales Tracking System developed for Morgan Electronics Ltd, a company specializing in the sale of a wide range of electronic products.
 The primary objective of the system is to streamline business operations by digitizing inventory tracking, sales management, and financial record-keeping, eliminating the need for manual, paper-based processes.